alexliu0121/AI-Agent-for-Web-Search-Using-LLaMA-3/README.md

 - Generate responses using LLaMA 3 model through Replicate API
 - Web interface for interacting with the AI agent

-## Notes

-- Noted that the api keys I'm using are free so they're not unlimited
-- Both Replicate and SerpApi have very limited amount of free usage
-- If there's any authentication errors, that means it reaches the limitation
-- Feel free to contact me if you need another API key to evaluate the function of the agent

 ## Requirements

 - Python==3.11.4